P3R-CO/openrgb-container/README.md

 ## ![P3R OpenRGB](https://raw.githubusercontent.com/P3R-CO/unraid/master/OpenRGB-P3R-256px.png)
 ## P3R OpenRGB

 RGB software...
 Every manufacturer has their own app, their own brand, their own style.
-Most of these apps are windows only, and usually only support their own brand hardware.
-OpenRGB wws developed as a way to bypass this issue, an P3R took the initiative to turn the application into a container for systems operating as hyervisors.
-The primary focus of this project was to give users of UnraidOS a way to edit their RGB configurations, with s little effort as necessary.
+Most of these apps are windows only, and usually only support their own brands hardware.
+OpenRGB was developed as a way to bypass this issue, and P3R took the initiative to turn the application into a container for systems operating as hyervisors.
+The primary focus of this project was to give users of Unraid OS a way to edit their RGB configurations, with s little effort as necessary.

 ## Supported Devices